Keyboard shortcuts

 • : sets the instrument or remappable target instead of selecting samples but also allows setting note attributes such as instrument/volume/pan/delay (e.g. c4:v0.1:p0.5)

-• In bjorklund expressions, operators within and on the right side are not supported (e.g. bd(<3 2>, 8) and bd(3, 8)*2 are not supported)
+• In bjorklund expressions, operators within are not supported (e.g. bd(<3 2>, 8) is not supported)

 Timing